Vrindagupta6828/Buying-SUV-Car/README.md

 I have used kernel SVM classification for this.

-I have also taken help of Grid Search for optimisation of hyperparameters.
+I have also taken help of Grid Search for optimisation of hyperparameters.I have also used k-cross validation technique to improve my model.